Katherine Zappone: American politics (2020)

-Controversy over appointment as "Special Envoy"
+Controversy over appointment as Special Envoy

 In July 2021, it was announced that Zappone was to be appointed to the newly created position of "Special Envoy to the UN for Freedom of Opinion and Expression".
 It subsequently emerged that the proposed appointment had not been flagged in advance of the Cabinet meeting where it was proposed by Minister Simon Coveney, raising the concerns of the Taoiseach, Micheál Martin.
 However, he did not block the appointment, attracting criticism from within government, the opposition and the public, with Sinn Féin describing the appointment as "cronyism".

-In the following days it was reported that Zappone had lobbied for the creation of and appointment to the part-time position, which was not openly advertised or subject to a competition.
+In the following days, it was reported that Zappone had lobbied for the creation of and appointment to the part-time position, which was not openly advertised or subject to a competition.
 Further controversy arose when it was reported that shortly prior to the announcement of her appointment, Zappone had hosted a party for 50 guests, including politicians such as Leo Varadkar, at the Merrion Hotel, while the COVID-19 pandemic in the Republic of Ireland was ongoing.
 Comparisons were made between the party and the Golfgate scandal from earlier in the pandemic.
 On 4 August 2021, Zappone announced that she would not take up the envoy role, saying "While I am honoured to have been appointed by the Government to be the Special Envoy on Freedom of Opinion and Expression, it is clear that criticism of the appointment process has impacted the legitimacy of the role itself.
 It is my conviction that a Special Envoy role can only be of real value to Ireland and to the global community if the appointment is acceptable to all parties."

-In September 2021, she was invited to appear before the Oireachtas Committee on Foreign Affairs and Defence, but chose not to attend.
-As a US citizen and resident, the committee had no power to compel her attendance.
+In September 2021, she was invited to appear before the Oireachtas Committee on Foreign Affairs and Defence but refused to attend.
+As a US citizen, albeit with Irish citizenship, and resident, the committee had no power to compel her attendance.

+2025 Seanad election

+Zappone was an independent candidate for the Dublin University constituency at the 2025 Seanad election, but was not elected.